March 15, 2019

 Believe it or not, but spring is officially here!
-While this month has certainly kept us all on our toes with three nor’easters in approximately 11 days, here are a few items to check off your spring home maintenance checklist:
+Here are a few items to check off your spring home maintenance checklist:

 The winter months can be particularly harsh on your home with the snow, wind and cold weather.
 Check your roof for any curled or missing shingles and contact a professional for repairs.

 Clean any leaves and debris from your gutters to ensure proper drainage.
 If your gutters are clogged, your home could be at risk for water damage.

 April showers bring May flowers, but they also can bring yard flooding.
 Your soil should slope away from foundation walls at least six vertical inches over 10 feet to keep mold, mildew, termites and basement leaks out of your home.